-I’ve heard a business owner tell a story, “I wanted to have time for my children, so I committed to working no more than 16 hours a week.
+A business owner differentiates with a story, “I wanted to have time for my children, so I committed to working no more than 15 hours a week.
 It took me longer than some people but I built my business to a very comfortable income.”

 When people mention her, they say, “Oh yeah — that’s the marketing coach who built her business in just 15 hours a week because she wanted to be with her children.”
 She’s branded with a story.